chridey/hidey_ddseminar/doc/project_log.md

 Wrote code to compare event embeddings, similar to word embeddings, we can determine the most similar events as well as the most predictive events

 Now training a model with a min count of 100, reducing the number of events to 75,000,000, which will only take a few days to train.

+# 2016-04-21

+Finished training a local context model using only the data from causal Wikipedia pairs (about 36,000 positive/negative when balanced).
+This model considers the entire dependency parse of a sentence rather than just selected predicates and arguments and is fed into a logistic regression final layer (with MAP estimation).
+The reason this model can't be used for the other data is that it requires labeled data and is very slow.
+This model achieves 80\% f-score on the test data, which is slightly better than an
+SVM with feature engineering.

+The next step is to incorporate the global context embeddings into the local context model.